Mitigating Temporal Misalignment by Discarding Outdated Facts: Fact Duration Prediction

 \subsection{Results}

-We experiment with training on TimeQA and TA-Pretrain individually and on the union of both datasets.
-Table~\ref{tab:fact_duration_results} reports duration prediction and temporal commonsense performance.
+We experiment with training on TimeQA and TimePre individually and on the union of both datasets.
+Figure~\ref{fig:fact_duration_results_hist} reports duration prediction and temporal commonsense performance.
 Overall, we find that our trained systems outperform simple random and average baselines on SituatedQA.
 This is indicative of strong generalizability from our distantly-supervised fact-duration systems, even when baselines benefit from access to the gold label distribution.
-We also provide a histogram of errors from our systems in Figure~\ref{fig:error_histogram} where we can see that over 60\% of our classification-based system's predictions are within 3 years of the gold duration, while predicting the exact duration remains challenging.
-Below, we reflect the impact of our different modeling choices and research questions.
+We also provide a histogram of errors from our systems in Figure~\ref{fig:fact_duration_results_hist} where we can see that over 60\% of our classification-based system's predictions are within 3 years of the gold duration, while predicting the exact duration remains challenging.
+Below, we reflect on the impact of our different modeling choices and research questions.

 \paragraph{Regression vs. Classification} Regression-based models tend to outperform their classification-based counterparts.
 The instances where this is not true can be attributed to an insufficient amount of training data.
-In Figure~\ref{fig:error_histogram}, we can see the different types of errors each model makes.
-The classification-based system predicts duration within 1 year more frequently, but is off between by 2-3 years more frequently than our regression-based system.
+In Figure~\ref{fig:fact_duration_results_hist}, we can see the different types of errors each model makes.
+The classification system predicts duration within 1 year more frequently, but the regression system predicts duration within 4 years more frequently.

-\paragraph{Supervision from KB vs. News Text} We find that training on temporal knowledge-base relations (TimeQA) alone vastly outperforms training on news text (TA Pretrain) alone for fact-duration prediction; however, the opposite is true when comparing performance on temporal commonsense (MCTACO).
+\paragraph{Supervision from KB vs. News Text} We find that training on temporal knowledge-base relations (TimeQA) alone vastly outperforms training on news text (TimePre) alone for fact-duration prediction; however, the opposite is true when comparing performance on temporal commonsense (MCTACO).
 Training on both datasets tends to improve our regression-based system, but yields mixed results for our classification-based system.
 We hypothesize that the closeness in label distribution (see Figure~\ref{fig:duration_statistics}) between the training and evaluation sets impacts the performance significantly.

 \paragraph{Fact Duration vs. Temporal Commonsense} While fact duration prediction and temporal commonsense are conceptually related, we find that strong performance on either task does not necessarily transfer to the other.
 As discussed above, this can be attributed to differences in label distributions; however, label distribution also serves as a proxy variable for the type of information being queried for in either task.
 Commonsense knowledge primarily differentiates events that take place over different orders of magnitude of time (e.g., seconds versus years).
 Differentiating whether an event takes place over finer-grained ranges (e.g., one versus two years), however, cannot be resolved with commonsense knowledge alone, and further require fact retrieval.
 We find that NQ contains queries for facts that change over a smaller range of durations (between 1-10 years), and, therefore, commonsense knowledge alone is insufficient.